ptsmonteiro/loghub/README.md

 # LogHub Backend

-This repository contains a minimal FastAPI server.
+This repository contains a simple FastAPI server with a SQLite database.

 ## Build and Run with Docker